9 Tips to Keep Your 4-Legged Running Buddy Happy

 9. “Give me a break:” how to read signals

-Grant your dog several short breaks during a run to allow it to rest, breathe, sniff (“read the paper,” as we say) and drink some water.
+Give your dog several short breaks during a run to allow it to rest, breathe, sniff, and drink some water.
 If you have the possibility, you can make your dog really happy by letting it run free for a bit.

-If you notice any of the following signs of exhaustion, immediately take an extended break: your dog refuses to run; strong and fast panting; extremely pulled back chaps; dark red tongue or pale mouth mucosa.
+If you notice any of the following signs of exhaustion, immediately take an extended break: your dog refuses to run; heavy, rapid panting; extremely pulled back lips; dark red tongue or excessive drooling.